codeignition/codeignition.github.io/_posts/2015-05-14-aws-spot-part2.md

 ---
 {% include JB/setup %}

+*<a href="http://codeignition.co/blog/2015/04/16/aws-spot-part1/" title="How to Create a Low Cost, Self-Healing & Immutable Infrastructure using AWS EC2 Spot Instances [Part 1]">
+Continued from part 1</a>*

+In our last blog we discussed about Pricing and Termination Policies of the AWS spot instances.
+We also discussed the factors affecting the pricing and the termination policies and how we can incorporate
+AWS spot instances in our infrastructure.
+To create a self healing infrastructure and counter the unwanted infrastructure changes by terminations of AWS spot instances, we will now introduce another feature of AWS

+**Autoscaling**

+There are two components of Autoscaling

+* **Autoscaling launch configuration**
+* **Autoscaling groups**

 **Autoscaling Launch Configuration**

 Autoscaling launch config are essentials scripts to create an ec2 instance with fixed set of attributes and properties.
 Acording to AWS